UPEI-Android/cs3130-2023-groupprojects-shovelwaresquad/proposal/proposal.md

 - Functionality to list prices and sales at the best location for relavent items
 ## Components:
 1. Home Screen with several lists
-2. List Screen with specific lists
+2. List Screen with specific list details and items
 3. List creation, saving, and deletion
 4. Web scraper / some method of acquiring prices and locations.
+5. UI for accessing price information in a user-friendly way
 ## Resources:
 Simple web scraping library for dart.
 - https://pub.dev/packages/web_scraper